wanxinhang/Awesome-Semi-supervised-Multi-view-classification/README.md

 https://github.com/liangnaiyao/multiview_learning

 https://github.com/Jeaninezpp/Incomplete-multi-view-clustering#incomplete-multi-view-clustering.
+---
+## Citations:
+@inproceedings{wan2024decouple,
+  title={Decouple then Classify: A Dynamic Multi-view Labeling Strategy with Shared and Specific Information}, author={Wan, Xinhang and Liu, Jiyuan and Liu, Xinwang and Wen, Yi and Yu, Hao and Wang, Siwei and Yu, Shengju and Wan, Tianjiao and Wang, Jun and Zhu, En}, booktitle={Forty-first International Conference on Machine Learning}, year={2024}
+}
 ###### TIPS
 - If you find this repository useful to your research or work, it is really appreciate to star this repository.
-- We are looking forward to any comments or discussions or contributions on this topic. :)
+- We are looking forward to any comments or discussions or contributions on this topic.